Meet Our Preceptors

 Education

-BS Pharmacy – University of Arkansas College of Pharmacy
+BS, Pharmacy – University of Arkansas College of Pharmacy

-MS Hospital Pharmacy Administration – University of Wisconsin
+MS, Hospital Pharmacy Administration – University of Wisconsin

 Training